 We prefer the regular plain yogurt for the extra moisture, but you can use Greek yogurt or even sour cream in it's place.

+These are some items you will find useful to make the salted caramel apple Bundt cake.
 As an Amazon affiliate we may earn a commission at no extra cost to you if you purchase anything from one of our links.
 Thank you for helping us provide free recipes to you!

 - Bundt pan - Affordable but a great brand and high quality!
 This one is similar to ours (same brand), just the design (the lines creating the design) are slightly different.
 I have not been able to find the one we have, but it is a few years old.
 We love Wilton baking pans!